...

 1. Understand the Design Requirements

-You must understand the design requirements of the desired part before proceeding to technical drawings.
+You must understand the design requirements of the desired part before preparing technical drawings.
 This includes understanding the part’s shape, size, tolerances, and other specifications.

 2. Use the Correct Scale